 While we're extremely happy with Casper, we have noticed that a few extras could make things a little easier or more flexible.

 Fortunately, these are either things that are very easy DIY jobs or extra options you might want to consider when purchasing a caravan.

 1. A Bike Rack

-The alternative, of course, is a bike rack for the roof of the car.
-However, it can be difficult getting adult bikes up there if you have a tall car.
+The alternative, of course, is a bike rack for the car's roof.
+However, it can be not easy getting adult bikes up there if you have a tall car.

-The downside of having only the bike rack on the caravan is that if you wanted to drive to a cycle route or mountain bike trail, you have no bike rack with the car.
+The downside of having only the bike rack on the caravan is that you have no bike rack with the car if you want to drive to a cycle route or mountain bike trail.

 It's an option to consider, though.

-Another valid point made by Kathryn W is that having bikes on the back of the caravan could affect stability when towing.
-(Thanks Kathryn!).
+Another valid point made by Kathryn W is that having bikes on the back of the caravan could affect the stability when towing.
+(Thanks, Kathryn!).

 2. Minor Fixtures and Fittings